spotinst/terraform-provider-spotinst/website/docs/r/health_check.html.markdown

 * `resource_id` - (Required) The ID of the resource to check.
 * `check` - (Required) Describes the check to execute.

     * `protocol` - (Required) The protocol to use to connect with the instance.
-Valid values: http, https
+Valid values: http, https.
     * `endpoint` - (Required) The destination for the request
     * `port` - (Required) The port to use to connect with the instance
     * `interval` - (Required) The amount of time (in seconds) between each health check (minimum: 10).